 Plus, it’s much less time and work to keep leaves right where we need them, providing perfect soil food.

-Yes.
-Mulch is one of the easiest and best uses for fall leaves.
+Yes, leaves make excellent mulch.
 Add a few inches of leaves to your garden beds in fall and leave them there for the winter.
 As time passes, the leaves slowly decompose, gradually adding nutrients to the soil.

 In addition to all the natural, free benefits they provide—more on these below—the time and effort to send them away are costly, inefficient, and not so eco-friendly.